ajag408/rugschart/README.md

 ## 📝 Project Overview

-This project demonstrates advanced frontend development skills through the implementation of an interactive crypto-themed chart visualization.
 The main focus was on enhancing the chart component with engaging animations, smooth transitions, and responsive design.

+## 💡 Technical Migration

+### Canvas to Chart.js Trade-off

+**Original Canvas Implementation**

+- Low-level drawing API with direct pixel manipulation
+- Complete control over rendering and animations
+- Manual handling of all chart behaviors
+- Complex but highly customizable

+**Current Chart.js Solution**

+- High-level, declarative API
+- Built-in handling of animations, scaling, and responsiveness
+- Plugin system for extended functionality
+- Faster development and better maintainability

+This migration prioritized development efficiency and maintainability while retaining the ability to create custom animations and effects.

 ## 🎯 Key Features